Vaporized hydrogen peroxide: Monitoring technologies

 Monitoring hydrogen peroxide levels inside the sterilization chamber during the sterilization cycle can be challenging.
 Technical issues such as condensation, vacuum, and high concentration have prevented many sensing technologies such as electrochemical sensors from providing real-time monitoring of H_{2}O_{2} concentration.
 Under these conditions, optical methods such as spectroscopy can be used to ensure that lethal concentrations of H_{2}O_{2} are achieved in the sterilization chamber.

-Dangers of manipulation

-Hydrogen peroxide vapors and fumes can irritate and damage the skin, the respiratory tract, and the eyes.
-Extreme precautions must be taken when manipulating hydrogen peroxide, and it must not be considered harmless.